Robinyo/serendipity/projects/auth/README.md

 ## ❯ Auth Providers

-The Auth library provides an Authentication interface and includes a placeholder `AuthService` and `AuthGuard`.
+This library provides an Authentication interface and includes a placeholder `AuthService` and `AuthGuard`.
 The `AuthService` and `AuthGuard` implementation's should be replaced using Angular's DI system, for [example])https://github.com/Robinyo/serendipity/blob/master/projects/auth-oidc/src/lib/providers.ts):

 ```